centralcybersecurity/udesign/readme.txt

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
 2. Type in Udesign in the search form and press the 'Enter' key on your keyboard.
 3. Click on the 'Activate' button to use your new theme right away.
-4. Go to https://catchthemes.com/themes/udesign/#theme-instructions/ for a guide on how to customize this theme.
+4. Go to instructions page on how to customize this theme.
 5. Navigate to Appearance -> Udesign to view Theme Information page.
 6. Navigate to Appearance -> Editor in your admin panel and customize to taste.

 == Changelog ==

-= 1.1 (Released: April 27, 2024) =
-* Bug Fixed: Menu on mobile
-* Updated: theme.json file
-* Removed: Unwanted color from style

-= 1.0.2 (Released: April 17, 2024) =
-* Updated: Color correction on buttons menus

-= 1.0.1 (Released: April 04, 2024) =
-* Updated: WordPress 6.5 ready

 = 1.0 (Released: March 28, 2024) =
 * Initial Release

-== Copyright ==

-Udesign WordPress Theme, 2012-2024 Catchthemes.com
-Udesign is distributed under the terms of the GNU GPL.

-Udesign is based on Catch FSE WordPress Theme, 2012-2024 Catchthemes.com Catch FSE is distributed under the terms of the GNU GPL.

 == Resources ==